mjhea0/blog/content/python-cli-tool-comparison.md

 In addition automated help messages are important, and to throw a wrench in lets say we also want a `-v/--version` option that will print the version number and quit.
 As you would expect argparse, docopt, and click implement all of these features (as any simple command line library would).
 This means that this comparison is mostly going to break down into a stylistic preference.
 I'll leave my personal preferences for the end!

-In addition I've been curious about using task-runner libraries like [fabric]() and it's python3 replacement [invoke]() to create simple command-line interfaces so at the end (after comparing argparse, docopt, and click) I will try and put the same interface together with invoke.
+I've been curious about using task-runner libraries like [fabric](https://fabric.readthedocs.org/en/latest/) and it's python3 replacement [invoke](https://invoke.readthedocs.org/en/latest/) to create simple command-line interfaces so at the end (after comparing argparse, docopt, and click) I will try and put the same interface together with invoke.

 # Commands